-His eyes: they are medium in size and oval in shape, wide open.
+His eyes: are medium in size and oval in shape, wide open.
 They are placed at an angle.
 The color of his eyes will be whatever color your fur is.

 His ears: are conical in shape, quite large, and placed high on the head.

-His tail: it is rather long and whip-shaped.
+His tail: is rather long and whip-shaped.
 It is covered with fine, notched hair, like the rest of the body.